Insulation and Loft Boarding Cost

 In this complete price guide on loft insulation and boarding, we discuss the cost of loft boards and tradesperson fees to board and insulate different-sized lofts (per m²).

-On average though, you should expect to pay around £1,500, depending on complexity, for this type of loft flooring.
+You should expect to pay around £1,500, depending on complexity, for this type of loft flooring.

-Ready to get a quote for your job?
+Ready to get a quote?

 Table of Contents

-- How Much to Board a Loft?
+- How Much To Board a Loft?

 - Supply Costs Only

-- Additional Costs
+- Additional Insulation and Loft Boarding Costs

 - Labour Costs and Timescales